FelixHenninger/lab.js/readme.md

 and we recognize and very warmly welcome all kinds of involvement:

 * **Feedback, ideas and suggestions** are always appreciated.
 If we can make `lab.js` more useful, we'd love to!
+* If you've found something that didn't work, felt harder than it should, or figured out a trick, it's likely that others will benefit from your experience.
+Please [**file an issue**](https://github.com/FelixHenninger/lab.js/issues/new) that describes what's going on, or **contribute a brief recipe** to the documentation.
 * We wholeheartedly invite fellow scientists and students to **share your studies**: Chances are that others are trying something very similar — by sharing yours, you'll be giving other researchers a head start.
 We'll happily help you polish your study if you'd like.
 * Of course, **code contributions** are hugely welcome!
 If you're missing something, we'd love to work with you to extend the project.
 If you're looking for an area to contribute, [let us know](#find-help), or [check out the issues](https://github.com/FelixHenninger/lab.js/issues) for some ideas — we'd love to support you and help you get started, regardless of your skill level: **We are all learners**.